 Where Rashi got the idea of the Sage whispering to the translator is not known.
 This may be a much later tradition than Paul’s time.

-This passage from the Talmud also exhibits that it was Jewish tradition for the teacher to speak in Hebrew while an interpreter translated it into the common tongue of the audience.
 The Epiphanius text believed this practice was still being performed in the earliest Corinthian Church.
-Yet there is one difference between Paul’s exhortation and two hundred years or so later to the time of R. Shila–during Paul’s time a teacher instructing in Hebrew could provide his own translation.
-Rabbinic tradition during R. Shila’s time did not allow this.
+Yet there is one difference between Paul’s exhortation and two hundred years or so later to the time of Rav Shila–during Paul’s time a teacher instructing in Hebrew could provide his own translation.
+Rabbinic tradition during Rav Shila’s time did not allow this.
 Someone else was obligated to do the translation.

-If one takes face-value the information provided so far, Paul was referencing the the one who speaks in tongues as one teaching or lecturing in Hebrew.
+If one takes face-value the information provided, Paul was referencing the the one who speaks in a tongue as one teaching or lecturing in Hebrew.
 The interpreter was the speaker or another person familiar with both Hebrew and the target language, translating it on the fly.
 Paul mentioned in I Corinthians 14:13 that a person who speaks in a foreign unnamed tongue should himself interpret it.
-Later on in 14:28 he exhorts those who speak in a tongue should not speak at all if a third party interpreter is not available.
-In the context of what has been discussed so far, Paul was stating a rule about instruction and translation.
-If the teacher who taught in Hebrew had no knowledge of the local vernacular and there was no one available to translate who knew both Hebrew and the local language, the teacher was to remain silent.
+I Corinthians 14:28 outlines two conditions that govern whether a teacher should refrain from teaching.
+We will assume once again he is thinking about Hebrew here, though it is not listed in his actual text.
+Firstly, if the teacher speaking in Hebrew is not familiar with the local language and cannot translate it himself.
+The second is when a third party familiar with both Hebrew and the local language is not available to translate.
+The teacher should remain silent.

-If one reads the Pauline passage with the idea of Hebrew/Aramaic as the language of instruction and understands the Jewish structure of speaking and interpretation in Jewish tradition as outlined in this series, the text is clearly understood.
-It is not a mystical out-of-this-world experience but the re-imaging of Jewish structure in a newly formed Church.
+If one reads the Pauline passage with the idea of Hebrew or Aramaic as the language of instruction and understands the Jewish structure of speaking and interpretation in Jewish tradition as outlined in this series, the text is clearly understood.
+It is not a mystical out-of-this-world experience but the re-imaging of Jewish structure in a newly established branch of Judaism.■